webhdx/PicoBoot/README.md

 ## Preparing SD card

-Format your SD card to FAT32.
+Format your SD card to FAT32 or exFAT.
 Download the latest Swiss release from [here](https://github.com/emukidid/swiss-gc/releases/latest) and grab `swiss_rXXXX.dol` file, rename it to `ipl.dol` and copy to the root of your SD card.

 ## Hardware diagrams